Back to top

 When considering the combination of contraceptive pills – particularly combined contraception – and Hormone Replacement Therapy (HRT), it is essential to be fully aware of the potential health risks involved.
 Understanding these risks can help in making an informed decision about your healthcare options.

 • Higher chances of developing blood clots: The likelihood of blood clot formation is notably increased, especially in women who are above the age of 35 and those who smoke and take combined contraception.
-These clots can be extremely dangerous and can lead to severe health complications.
+These clots can be dangerous and can lead to severe health complications.

 • Potential for hormone-sensitive cancers: There is also a risk that hormone-sensitive cancers, such as certain types of breast cancer, may develop or progress as a result of combining these two hormonal treatments.
 It is important to discuss personal and family medical history with a healthcare provider to assess this risk accurately.